Ricardo Rodriguez (wrestler): Early Career (2006–2010)

-World Wrestling Entertainment / WWE
+World Wrestling Entertainment / WWE (2010–2014)

 Florida Championship Wrestling (2010–2011)

 Rodriguez, as Chimaera, debuted in Florida Championship Wrestling on December 2, 2010, in a ten-man tag match, teaming with Husky Harris, Buck Dixon, Matt Clements, and Kenny Li to defeat Big E Langston, Darren Young, James Bronson, Kevin Hackman, and Roman Leakee.
 On December 17, 2010, Chimaera lost to Richie Steamboat.

 From 2011, he competed in FCW under the Ricardo Rodriguez gimmick.
 On August 28, 2011, Rodriguez said that Alberto Del Rio was an employee of his father's agency.
-Rodriguez formed a stable called the Ascension with Conor O'Brian, Tito Colon, Kenneth Cameron, and Raquel Diaz.
+Rodriguez formed a stable called the Ascension with Conor O'Brian, Tito Colón, Kenneth Cameron, and Raquel Diaz.
 However, by September 26, the Ascension no longer associated with him, as a video package promoting the Ascension only featured the latter four Ascension members without Rodriguez, and when the Ascension had their first match together in October, Rodriguez did not accompany them.